self-harm

 Take care of yourself

-Supporting a friend who’s struggling can be tough, so make sure you’re taking care of yourself too.
+Supporting someone who’s struggling can be tough, so make sure you’re taking care of yourself too.
 Talk to someone you trust if you’re feeling overwhelmed or need support.
 Setting your own boundaries and seeking help when you need it is important for both you and your friend.

 contact us